xarray-contrib/xarray-simlab/doc/faq.rst

 Does xarray-simlab support running model(s) in parallel?
 --------------------------------------------------------

-There is currently no support for model execution in parallel but it is a top priority for the next releases!
+Yes!
 Three levels of parallelism are possible:

-- "inter-model" parallelism, i.e., execution of multiple model runs in parallel,
+- "multi-models" parallelism, i.e., execution of multiple model runs in parallel,
-- "inter-process" parallelism, i.e., execution of multiple processes of a model in parallel,
+- "single-model" parallelism, i.e., execution of multiple processes of a model in parallel,
-- "intra-process" parallelism, i.e., parallel execution of some code written in one or more processes.
+- "user-specific" parallelism, i.e., parallel execution of some code written in one or more processes.

-Note that the notion of process used above is different from
-multiprocessing: a process here corresponds to a component of a model (see Section :ref:`framework`).
+Note that the notion of process used above is different from multiprocessing: a process here corresponds to a component of a model.
+See Section :ref:`framework`.

-The first level "inter-model" is an embarrassingly parallel problem.
-Next versions of xarray-simlab will allow to very easily run simulations in parallel (e.g., for sensitivity analyses).

-It shouldn't be hard to add support for the second level "inter-process" given that processes in a model together form a directed acyclic graph.
-However, those processes usually perform most of their computation on shared data, which may significantly reduce the gain of parallel execution when using multiple OS processes or in distributed environments.
-Using multiple threads is limited by the CPython's GIL, unless it is released by the code executed in model processes.
+For the first two levels, see Section :ref:`run_parallel`.

-The third level "intra-process" is more domain specific.
+The third level "user-specific" is not part the xarray-simlab framework.
 Users are free to develop xarray-simlab compatible models with custom code (in processes) that is executed either sequentially or in parallel.

 Is it possible to use xarray-simlab without xarray?